-The Procedures page and the Student Guide have guidelines suggesting how students might schedule completing all the tasks for each week's work.
+The Procedures page and the Student Guide have specific guidelines suggesting how students might schedule completing all the tasks for each week's work.
 You should go over these suggestions and modify them to suit your student's learning style and outside commitments.
-Most physics students are at least sophomores with some self-discipline and good study habits, and physics and chemistry students are frequently juniors or seniors, and have achieved considerable self-discipline, but they still need help setting their goals and disciplining themselves to get work done in a timely fashion.
-You will have to decide how much help your student needs, but at the very least, you should meet with him once a week to go over the checklist and make sure that he is completing the assigned reading, mastery exercises, chat preparation posting, and quizzes on time.
+Most astronomy and biology students are at least sophomores with some self-discipline and good study habits, and physics and chemistry students are frequently juniors or seniors, and have achieved considerable self-discipline, but they still need help setting their goals and disciplining themselves to get work done in a timely fashion.
+You will have to decide how much help your student needs, but at the very least, ou should meet with him once a week to go over the homework page and make sure that he is completing the assigned reading, mastery exercises, chat preparation posting, and quizzes on time.
 You can also utilize your Moodle Mentor block to see what work has been completed, along with scores or teacher feedback.

-The Moodle gives the text assignments (which may assume online exercises), homework problems, web lectures, and lab topics for each chat session.
+The Moodle gives the text assignments, mastery exercises, chat preparation posting, web lectures, and lab topics for each chat session.
 Weblectures may refer students to other websites with interactive demonstrations.
 These take time but allow the student to experience and experiment with different concepts in a way no text medium can provide.
 Encourage the student to spend the extra time at these exercises, especially during the beginning of the course.

-All assigned exercises either have answers listed in the back of the book or will have the answers posted on the Moodle forums, so the student will know when he has succeeded.
-Check periodically to make sure that the work is being done in time for class and verify that the "post" problem is posted prior to the start of each class session.
-After class, these postings (and any annotations mycroft makes, in case the student gets the problem wrong) will provide completely-worked answers for all assigned problems, so you can go over the work with your student.
+Mastery exercises will have explanations for each question, so the student will get feedback on every exercise.
+Check periodically to make sure that the work is being done in time for class and verify that work assigned for posting is posted prior to the start of each class session.
+After class, these postings (and any annotations mycroft makes, in case the student gets the problem wrong) will provide completely-worked answers for these problems, so you can go over the work with your student.

 I often post optional website readings; I may request students to view other web resources as well.
 While I check the sites to determine their suitability for Scholars Online students prior to posting my web pages, I do not follow all the links from every outside site, nor can I guarantee that such a site will remain unchanged between the time I select it and the time that you view it.
 If you have questions about the suitability of these sites, I encourage you to check them before letting your student view them, and to let me know if you have concerns about specific sites.

-In order for you to keep track of whether your student is completing the work, you might want to set up your own checklist.
-Each chat session requires the student to complete items 1-3 and possibly #4.
-Each chapter requires the student to complete the quiz.
-Only students taking the AP option are required to complete a minimum number of labs.
+In order for you to keep track of whether your student is completing the work, you might want to set up your own checklist:

-Students are assinged a set of homework problems for each chat sessions.
-They are expected to complete all assigned problems.
-Each chat session has an accompanying Moodle forum or bulletin board link on the Moodle Physics homepage.
-Students are assigned one or two problems from the set and are expected to "post" complete solutions for the problem that show not only all of the mathematical calculations, but also explain the assumptions and solution method.
-[This exercise is especially important for students taking the AP option.]
-When all students meet their posting responsibilities, the Moodle pages contain a complete solution set for student review.
+Each chat session has an accompanying Moodle forum or bulletin board link on the Moodle course homepage.
+Students are expected to post a complete solution for an individually-assigned problem that shows not only all of the mathematical calculations, but also explains the assumptions and solution method.
+When all students meet their posting responsibilities, the Moodle pages contain a complete solution set of critical concepts for student review.

 You should refer to this guide, to the FAQs page, and to the Procedures page frequently.
 These pages contain material that was developed in answer to questions other parents have asked me, so many of your questions may be answered already in one of these pages.

-You should also feel free to e-mail me with specific questions at any time, and especially with corrections to the web materials (misspellings, missing links, possible quiz key or homework key errors).
+E-mail: You should feel free to e-mail me with specific questions at any time, and especially with corrections to the web materials (misspellings, missing links, possible quiz key errors).